Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 to the Brick Daemon, click the "Connect" button in Brick Viewer to ensure this.

 The Brick Daemon is a bridge between the Bricks/Bricklets and the programming language specific API bindings.
-The Brick Viewer provides a graphical interface for testing purposes.
+It provides a graphical interface for testing purposes.

 After the installation you are ready to tinker!
-Take the DC Brick and connect a motor and a battery as shown the picture below (you can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):
+Take the DC Brick and connect a motor and a battery, as shown the picture below.
+Of course you can also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor:

 .. image:: /Images/Bricks/brick_dc_motor_setup_600.jpg
    :scale: 100 %